weber-nate/covid-viz/README.md

 - 2018 county population estimates from the US Census (https://www.ers.usda.gov/webdocs/DataFiles/48747/PopulationEstimates.csv?v=3011.3)
 - COVID-19 data from The New York Times - updated daily (https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv)

 The data sources above were merged together to form the exibit below.
-Exhibits have currently been created for the tri-state, northeast, and continental us.
+In addition to the tri-state area, exhibits have been created for northeast and continental us.
 The jupyter notebook could be easily altered to reflect a different geography of your choosing.

 ![Alt Text](maps/tristate/covid.gif)